At SLU, we emphasize hands-on, skills-based learning in the classroom, so our students are ready to hit the ground running.

-- B.S.S.W. students complete two semesters at the same location.
-M.S.W. students who do not have advanced standing must complete 900 hours.
-Three hundred hours for a foundation level and 600 hours at one site at the concentration level, either fulfilled in one semester as a block or over two semesters.
+- B.S.S.W. students complete two semesters at the same location for 480 total hours.
+M.S.W. students who do not have advanced standing must complete 900 hours over three semesters.
+These three, 300-hour practica include one semester of generalist level experience and two semesters at one site in the concentration level (600 hours total).

 - All students may start a practicum as early as two weeks prior to the start of a semester, and have between 10-20 weeks to complete a practicum.
 However, school social work settings typically require an all-day, three-five day/week commitment for the entire school year.
 For all practica, student orientation and training can be counted toward the total required hours for the practicum.